Triple convolution sums of the generalised divisor functions and related sums over primes: Introduction

 for any $h\neq 0$ and $k \ge 2$ (see the proof of \cite[Lemma 2.5]{MMS}).
-For an upper bound of the correct order, for general choices of $k,l$ and $m$, we can use the work of Nair and Tenebaum \cite{NT}, which provides a great extension of Nair's work \cite{MN}.
+For an upper bound of the correct order, for general choices of $k,l$ and $m$, we can use the work of Nair and Tenebaum \cite{NT}, which provides a vast generalisation of Nair's work \cite{MN}.
 Henriot \cite{H-1} extended the work of Nair and Tenebaum, and proved a bound that is uniform with respect to the discriminant.

+Now in the case of summing over the prime numbers, the probelm of deriving an asymptotic formula for the sum $\sum_{p\le x}d(p-a)$, for a fixed non-zero integer $a$, is known as the Titchmarsh divisor problem.
+This sum was first studied by Titchmarsh \cite{Titchmarsh}, under the assumption of the generalised Riemann hypothesis.
+In 1961, Linnik \cite{Linnik} applied the dispersion method to treat the sum $\sum_{p\le x}d(p-a)$.
+Rodriquez \cite{Rodriquez} and Halberstam \cite{Halberstam} independently proved the asymptotic formula by applying the celebrated Bombieri-Vinogradov Theorem.